With our finger on the pulse of Africa travel, we share the updated Africa travel restrictions due to COVID-19.

 Emirates, Ethiopian Airlines, Kenya Airways Air Tanzania, Airlink, Fastjet (as from 15 March 2021).

 Namibia reopened its borders to international travelers wanting to holiday in the country from the 1st September 2020 and announced its new implementation protocols to revive the country’s tourism initiative.
 Entry to Namibia will only be allowed via Hosea Kutako International Airport in Windhoek.
-This renowned safari destination is characterised by the endless desert landscapes and sand dunes that disappear into pristine coastlines, and is definitely worth experiencing.
+This renowned safari destination is characterized by the endless desert landscapes and sand dunes that disappear into pristine coastlines, and is definitely worth experiencing.
 A curfew is in place from 22:00 to 04:00.

 All countries are allowed to travel into Namibia and there is no mandatory quarantine upon arrival.
 Quarantine is required if a swab done in the country displays a positive test result as stipulated below.
 Entry is only allowed into Namibia at the Hosea Kutako International Airport in Windhoek.